mayeedwin/composable-react-pwa-template/README.md

  ### Build your React PWA

- On running `npm build`, **sw.js** will be copied into the build folder with the new custom [Workbox] config for cache strategies.
+ - On running `npm build`, **sw.js** will be copied into the build folder with the new custom [Workbox](https://developers.google.com/web/tools/workbox) config for cache strategies.

- Use this [this VS Code Extension](https://marketplace.visualstudio.com/items?itemName=mayeedwin.vscode-pwa) I have created to easily get the Workbox Code Snippets for use in your Service Workers.
+ - Use this [this VS Code Extension](https://marketplace.visualstudio.com/items?itemName=mayeedwin.vscode-pwa) to easily get the Workbox Code Snippets for use in your Workbox Service Workers.

+ - Learn more about Workbox [here](https://developers.google.com/web/tools/workbox).

  Enjoy!